nvkelso/thematic-carto-tools/README.md

 2. `stylesheet.mss` - Cascadenik map style sheet file
 3. `legend.html` - See the color breaks in a pretty HTML legend

 These files are writen local to where you ran the script.
-Use the "--out_files" to specify different names.
+Use the "--out_files" option to specify different names.

 ## Requirements